Cricket Canada

 Cricket Canada, known as the Canadian Cricket Association (CCA) until November 2007, is the governing body of cricket in Canada.
 It was established in 1892 and has its current headquarters in Toronto, Ontario.
-It administers the national men's and women's teams as well as several youth teams at various age levels.
-In addition Cricket Canada and its affiliates run several grassroots and development programs and leagues across the country.
+It administers the national men's and women's teams, as well as several youth teams at various age levels.
+In addition, Cricket Canada and its affiliates run several grassroots and development programs and leagues nationwide.
 Cricket Canada is Canada's representative at the International Cricket Council and has been an associate member of that body since 1968.
 It is included in the ICC Americas region.

 History

-Introduced by the British, cricket was the most popular sport in Canada until the early 20th Century, when it was overtaken by ice hockey and other sports.
-Cricket was so popular it was declared the national sport by John A. Macdonald, the first Prime Minister of Canada.
+Introduced by the British, cricket was the most popular sport in Canada until the early 20th century when it was overtaken by ice hockey and other sports.
+Cricket was so popular it was declared the national sport by John A. Macdonald, Canada's first Prime Minister.
 Today, cricket is the fastest growing sport in Canada, with well over 40,000 cricketers across the nation.
 While Canada is not sanctioned to play Test matches, the team does take part in One Day International (ODI) matches and also in first-class games (in the ICC Intercontinental Cup) against other non-Test-playing opposition, with the rivalry against the United States being as strong in cricket as it is in other team sports.
-The match between these two nations is in fact the oldest international fixture in cricket, having first been played in 1844.
-This international fixture even outdates the Olympics by over 50 years.
-There are a few grounds in Canada that are sanctioned by the ICC to host official ODI's.
-The most famous Canadian cricketer is John Davison, who was born in Canada but raised in Australia and participated in the Cricket World Cup in 2003, 2007 and 2011.
-At the 2003 World Cup, Davison hit the fastest century in tournament history against the West Indies in what was ultimately a losing cause.
-In that World Cup he also smashed a half century at a strike rate of almost 200 against New Zealand.
-One year later, in the ICC Intercontinental Cup against the US, he proved the difference between the two sides taking 17 wickets for 137 runs as well as scoring 84 runs of his own.
+The match between these two nations is the oldest international fixture in cricket, having first been played in 1844.
+The ICC sanctions a few grounds in Canada to host official ODI's.
+The most famous Canadian cricketer is John Davison, who was born in Canada but raised in Australia and participated in the Cricket World Cup in 2003, 2007, and 2011.
+At the 2003 World Cup, Davison hit the fastest century in tournament history against the West Indies in a losing cause.
+In that World Cup, he also smashed a half-century at a strike rate of almost 200 against New Zealand.
+One year later, in the ICC Intercontinental Cup against the US, he proved the difference between the two sides, taking 17 wickets for 137 runs and scoring 84 runs.
 In the 2007 Cricket World Cup in the West Indies, John Davison scored the second-fastest half-century against New Zealand.
-Canada has participated in the 1979, 2003 and 2007 Cricket World Cups.
+Canada has participated in the 1979, 2003, and 2007 Cricket World Cups.
 Canada has traditionally had a strong Women's team.
-Also The Canadian Under 19 team have competed in the Under 19 World Cup on two occasions.
+Also, The Canadian Under 19 team has competed in the Under 19 World Cup twice.
 In 2002, they were eliminated in the first round, meaning they competed in the plate competition, in which they did not win a game.
 They repeated this performance in the 2004 competition.